seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 For geoprocessing library:

-* On build of the geoprocessing library, the i18n directory will be copied into the dist folder as part of the base-project, with all `gp` namespace translations.
+* On build of the geoprocessing library, the i18n directory will be copied into the dist folder as part of the base-project.
 * CLI commands will live at the root of the monorepo and work on all translatable strings in the `geoprocessing` package, as well as all `template-*` packages.
 * Translations will be maintained in `packages/geoprocessing/src/i18n`
+* On publish, always push all local English translations.
+For all non-english langauges, push translations if it doesn't already exist in POEditor.
 * Prior to every release of the library, UI text string (terms) will need to get updated in POEditor and translated for all languages.

 For geoprocessing projects: